The Republic of Slovenia is a civil law country with three primary forms of not-for-profit organizations (NPOs):

 1. Exemptions

 Foreign donations are exempt from VAT.
-In addition, five categories of goods and services are exempt from VAT:
+In addition, several categories of goods and services are exempt from VAT:

 a) Activities of public interest, including but not limited to, the following: